circleci/circleci-docs/jekyll/_docs/ios-code-signing.md

 ### OS X circle Keychain
-When signing an app, Xcode will look in any [keychains](https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man1/security.1.html) on the machine to find the necessary credentials.
+When signing an app, Xcode will look in any [keychains](https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man1/security.1.html) on the machine to find the necessary code-signing credentials.
+CircleCI creates a keychain containing any code-signing credentials that you have uploaded in Project Settings automatically, so you should not have to interact with the keychain in most circumstances.

-When you build on CircleCI, a new keychain named `circle.keychain` is created.
-The password for this keychain is `circle`.
-This keychain is unlocked for the duration of the build, and it is added to the default search path, so any credentials stored in this keychain are available to Xcode.
+The keychain that CircleCI creates is named `circle.keychain`, and the password is `circle`.
+This keychain is unlocked for the duration of the build, and it is added to the default search path.
+Any P12 certificates or provisioning profiles that you have uploaded are added to this keychain before your build begins.
+Any futher credentials that you add to this keychain will be available to Xcode.

-Any P12 certificates that you upload to CircleCI in Project Settings will be added to `circle.keychain` before your build begins.
-Any Provisioning Profiles files that are found in your repository will also be added to `circle.keychain`.

 ### 1. Install Fastlane tools locally
 This guide assumes that you are developing on a Mac running OS X. The